National Library of Algeria: History

+Following this, in 1984, a new building for the library began construction, which also allowed it to considerably develop its services.
+This facility opened on 1 November 1994, allowing public access from 16 April 1998.
 It has a floor area of 67000 m2 and was designed to house more than 10 million books.
 It can accommodate more than 2,500 readers at a time.
 It is the legal deposit and copyright for Algeria.